Vettabase/vagrant-mindsdb/README.md

 | `private_network.enable` | `PNET_ENABLE` | `'NO'` | Set to 'YES' (case insensitive) to enable private networking.
 | `private_network.name`   | `PNET_NAME`   | `''`   | Useful if you use multiple private networks.
 | `private_network.ip`     | `PNET_IP`     | `''`   | Specify an IP (version 4 or 6), or leave blank to automatically assign one via DHCP.

-This feature is useful to let MindsDB get data from other Vagrant machines.

 ### Exposing ports to the host